quentinsf/qmigrate/README.md

+# qmigrate

-# QMigrate - A very simple ORM-independent migration system!
+## A very simple ORM-independent migration system

 I wrote this when converting a PHP-based project into Python.
 I wanted a source-controlled record of the changes I was making to the database in the PHP world, so that when the Python code was ready I could run the same commands on the current database before switching over.